 - Itulazax (tree pollen) is licensed for use in 18-65 year olds.

-A sublingual wafer tablet is dissolved under the tongue once daily.
-The treatment duration is typically 3 to 5 years but improvements are expected within the first 6 months.
+Skin Prick Allergy Testing is carried out to identify the culprit inhalant allergy.
+The first dose is taken under medical supervision and thereafter the patient dissolves a tablet under the tongue once daily.
+The treatment duration is typically 3 to 5 years but improvements are expected within the first 6-12 months.

 What are the advantages of Allergen Immunotherapy?

-- Provides long term and even lifelong symptom relief.
+- It provides long term and even lifelong symptom relief.

 - Reduces nose, eye and chest sensitivity to allergic irritation.